zydou/arti/doc/dev/notes/onion_service_keys.md

 # Services

-Each onion service need these keys to operate.
+Each onion service need these keys to operate:
-It either needs to generate them online, or get provisioned with them from some offline process.
-They can be regenerated as needed, if the identity key is available.

   * For each time period:
     * A private descriptor signing key (`KS_hs_desc_sign`),
     * A certificate for that signing key, signed with the `BlindedOnionId` for that time period (`KP_blind_id`).

-To generate those certificates (online or offline), each onion service needs these keys:
+To generate those certificates, each onion service needs these offline keys:

   * A secret identity key (`KS_hs_id`).
-    If it is kept offline, then some process needs to provision the service with the descriptor signing key and certificate.

 To operate, an onion service needs these secret keys, which do not have to be persistent.